Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 9 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 9 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 92 of Meeus index or 1045 from Brown series.

-The length of the lunation is 29 days, 8 hours and 51 minutes.
-It is 2 hours and 8 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 8 hours and 51 minutes and it is 2 hours and 8 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 3 hours and 53 minutes shorter than the mean synodic month length.
 It is 2 hours and 16 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 14:25.
-It is 11 days after previous perigee on 12 June 2007 at 17:07 in ♉ Taurus.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 9 July 2007 at 21:38 in ♉ Taurus.
+Moon is at apogee at 14:25 about 11 days since last perigee on 12 June 2007 at 17:07 in ♉ Taurus the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 9 July 2007 at 21:38 in ♉ Taurus.

-3 days after descending node on 20 June 2007 at 19:32 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 5 July 2007 at 01:39 in ♓ Pisces.
+3 days after descending node on 20 June 2007 at 19:32 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 5 July 2007 at 01:39 in ♓ Pisces.

-9 days since the previous standstill on 15 June 2007 at 08:31 in ♊ Gemini when the Moon has reached North declination of ∠28.212°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-28.215° at the point of next southern standstill on 29 June 2007 at 15:41 in ♐ Sagittarius.
+9 days since the last northern standstill on 15 June 2007 at 08:31 in ♊ Gemini when the Moon has reached North declination of ∠28.212° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-28.215° at the point of next southern standstill on 29 June 2007 at 15:41 in ♐ Sagittarius.

 In 6 days on 30 June 2007 at 13:49 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.